sergioscker/ticket-management/README.md

 This project is a ticket management platform that allows users to:

-- **Create Tickets**: Create new tickets with detailed information such as title, description, observations, creator, state, and department.
+- **Create Tickets**: Create new tickets with detailed information such as title, description, observations, creator, updator, state, and department.
 - **Edit Tickets**: Edit the details of an existing ticket. **Only administrators** have the permissions to edit tickets.
 - **View Tickets**: View a list of tickets and the details of a specific ticket.
-- **Manage User Data**: Manage user profile data, including changes to name, email, password, etc.
+- **Manage User Data**: Manage user profile data, including changes to name, password and department.

 The backend of the application is built with **Node.js** using **Sequelize** for database management with PostgreSQL.
 The frontend is built with **React** using **Vite** as the build tool.